-CIL: chemical isolation layer OC: organic carbon RAL: remedial action level
+RAL: remedial action level

-For simulations of PCBs using both the 95% UCL and the maximum concentrations, model results indicate that concentrations in the cap surface were not predicted to exceed the RALs within the 100-year simulations.
-Thus for PCBs, a 2-ft sand cap was predicted to be sufficient to meet the RALs for more than 100 years for each Darcy flux evaluated (see Table G-5 and Figures G-5a G-5b, G-9a, and G-9b).
+60% Remedial Design Basis of Design Report LDW Upper Reach G-16 | February 2023 For simulations of PCBs using both the 95% UCL and the maximum calculated porewater concentrations, model results indicate that concentrations in the cap surface were not predicted to exceed the RALs within the 100-year simulations.
+Thus, for PCBs, a 2-foot sand cap was predicted to be sufficient to meet the RALs for more than 100 years for each Darcy flux evaluated (see Table G-5 and Figures G-5a G-5b, G-9a, and G-9b).